tonyx/orderssystem/README.md

 ## Connecting devices

 You can use any printer to print order.
-A configuration tool may associate categories to a specific division.
+A configuration tool in the program allow to associate a category of coureses (i.e. pizza, drink, etc...) to a specific division (pizzeria, bar, ...).
 The App.config contains the full path of a lpr print command.
-Tested on Mac os X. There is a lpr command available also in Windows machines, with the same syntax, so I don't see any problem on wndows machines.
+Tested on Mac os X.
-For fiscal receipt a special file "ecr.txt" is generatd in a format compatible with a proprietary software WinEcrCom 1.9.20 from Ditron s.r.l. (which is distributed together with some fiscal devices).
+For fiscal receipt a special, file "ecr.txt" is generatd in a format compatible with a proprietary software WinEcrCom 1.9.20 from Ditron s.r.l. (which is distributed together with some fiscal devices).
-Such software will look into the dir and print to a P.O.S. fiscal cash drawer.
+Such software will look into the dir and print to a P.O.S. fiscal cash drawer when finding the ecr.txt file.
-I succesfully tested it with a Sico Athom.
+I succesfully tested it with a Sico Athom cash drawer.

-I'll try to add soon a standard non proprietary P.O.S. drivers.
+I'll try to estend it by adopting  a standard non proprietary P.O.S. drivers/library.